Claude OAuth Provider

 Stable per-machine identifier embedded in metadata.user_id to mirror Claude Code’s ~/.claude.json device ID (getOrCreateUserID in utils/config.ts).

 If unset, meka first tries to adopt userID from ~/.claude.json (so meka and Claude Code on the same machine present as the same device).
 If that file is missing or has no userID, meka generates a 64-character hex string.
-Either way the resolved value is persisted back to [provider].device_id in config.toml.
-Other providers ignore this field — no stub config file is written for them.
+Either way the resolved value is persisted back to [providers.<name>].device_id in config.toml.
+Other backends ignore this field; no stub config file is written for them.

 Authentication

-meka setup performs an OAuth 2.0 Authorization Code flow with PKCE:
+meka provider add (and meka provider login <name> to re-authenticate) performs an OAuth 2.0 Authorization Code flow with PKCE:

 - meka generates a PKCE challenge and opens your browser to Claude’s authorization page.